SATS

 There are two tests for English – a reading paper, which lasts for one hour, and a grammar, punctuation and spelling (SPaG) paper.
 There’s no English writing test – teachers in school will assess your child’s writing.

-The SATs Year 6 Reading Paper:
+Reading Paper:

 • During the reading test, your child will usually have three different texts to read.
 These will be a mixture of fiction and non-fiction writing, including poetry.